mining, team, on-site

 What we are looking for

-To join us as a BHP Intern, we will be considering students from 2nd year through to penultimate year and you will need to attend the program with us for 10-12 weeks over the Summer break.
+To join us as a BHP Intern, we will be considering students from 2nd year through to penultimate year and you will need to attend the program with us for 10-12 weeks over the Summer break in Australia (WA, SA or QLD).

 Application recommendations